6 Things You Must Do After a Hit and Run Accident

 An example of a post that will hurt your case is if you take a selfie of yourself on a bike ride three days after an accident while claiming that you’ve suffering a serious leg injury.

-Our Colorado Springs Hit and Run Accident Lawyers Can Help
+Our Colorado Springs Hit and Run Accident Attorneys Can Help

-At Zinda Law Group, our auto injury attorneys have the experience and knowledge necessary to help you after a hit and run accident.
+At Zinda Law Group, our Colorado Springs injury attorneys have the experience and knowledge necessary to help you after a hit and run accident.
 We have helped many victims of hit and runs seek compensation for medical bills, loss of income, property damage, pain and suffering, and more.